Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What does a temporary crown feel like?

-A temporary crown may be uncomfortable since it's not made to fit perfectly in your mouth.
-You might also notice that it doesn't fit perfectly with the opposing tooth when your mouth is closed.
+A temporary crown may feel uncomfortable occasionally if it does not fit perfectly in your mouth.
+You might also notice that it doesn’t fit perfectly with the opposing tooth when your mouth is closed.
 Let your dentist know about any discomfort you are feeling, especially if that discomfort turns into throbbing pain.

 Sources